Skip to content

 _id objectId [pk]

-customer_id int [not null]
+customer_id int32 [not null,

-placed_at timestamp [granularity: second]
+placed_at Date [granularity: second]

 line_items array [